ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 Here are just a few ideas on ways that persistent storage can be used:

-* player high score
+* Player High Score
-* player level
+* Player Level
-* player equipment
+* Player Equipment
-* player resources
+* Player Resources
-* object location
+* Object Location
-* map level for a player
+* Map Level for a Player
-* currency
+* Currency
-* achievments
+* Achievments
-* & whatever else you can think of!
+* Whatever elsae you can think of!

 Really, anything that you might want to preserve for the next play session for that same player can be stored.